DevDavid98/TheSprinklerGuy-Website/README.md

 Step 5: If need be install a console to the text editor

-Step 6: In the app.py file change the host number to '127.0.0.1' within the dunder-main
+Step 6: In the app.py file change the host number to '127.0.0.1' within the dunder-main if need be.

 Step 7: Press ctrl+b if console is installed properly and the files should be ran